Jannchenn/mission_new/README.md

   0.9 0.03 0.005 150 0.005
   1 0.03 0.005 150 0.005
  ```
-   meanings for columns from left to right:
+   meanings for columns from left to right:<br />
    probability for staying in the sector, duration rate, arrive rate, arrive number, die rate.

 ## Running the program